rohangoel96/blog/_travels/2018-08-05-convocation.md

 image: /img/2018/8-convocation/cover-min.jpg
 permalink:
 publish: yes
-description: The convocation day with it a roller coaster of emotions and is a time for celebration and joy.
+description: The convocation day brings with itself a roller coaster of emotions and is a time for celebration and joy.
 The time when the grads don the graduation gown and wear the mortarboards as a sign of (academic) excellence.
 It is without a doubt, one of the most important moments in a person's life.
 ---
 <!-- http://compressjpeg.com -->
 <!-- http://compressimage.toolur.com/ 1024, 400-->